Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Index Code Design for 3-Group IC-NOMA system

+In a conventional IC scenario, an optimal index code can be designed based on the want set and the known set of all users.
 In the 3-Group IC-NOMA transmission scheme, near users apply SIC for NOMA decoding and can retrieve information intended for intermediate and far group users.
 So, index-coded data sent to the far and intermediate group users can be used as additional coded side information to meet the demands of near users.
 Also, the intermediate users apply SIC for decoding and can retrieve information intended for far group users.
 So, the index-coded data sent to the far users can be used as additional coded side information to meet the demands of the intermediate users.
 However, the index-coded packets sent at higher power levels must provide a complete IC solution to far users because the packets sent at other power levels are considered noise and discarded.
 Hence, in the 3-Group IC-NOMA system, index codes for far, intermediate and near group users are designed separately to reap the benefits of NOMA.

 Let $x _f$ is given by

 where $\textbf{L} _f _f$.
 Let \(\mathcal{Y}_f \)$=${\{$y _f$]\}} be the set of index coded packets designed for far users.

 The intermediate users decode the data of far users to perform SIC.
 Hence, an index code is designed for intermediate users by considering their respective side information and far users' index code as additional coded side information.
 The side information at each intermediate user can be modified as \(\mathcal{K}\)$_i^{'}$\ $=$ {\{ \(\mathcal{K}\)$_i$ $\cup$ {\(\mathcal{Y}_f \): $\textit{i}$ $\in$ \(\mathcal{I}\)$_m$\}} and the total known set of intermediate users is represented as \(\mathcal{K}_m^{'} \) $=$ {\{\(\mathcal{K}\)$_i^{'}$,\ $\textit{i}$ $\in$ \(\mathcal{I}\)$_m$\}}.
 The total want set of intermediate users is represented as \(\mathcal{W}\)$_m^{'}$\ = {\{\(\mathcal{W}\)$_i _m^{c}$.
 The index-coded vector for intermediate users is obtained as